Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 Federal Davis-Bacon Act (DBA)

-• Contractors and subcontractors must pay workers the prevailing wages determined by the U.S. Department of Labor.
+• Contractors must pay no less than the locally prevailing wages and fringe benefits as determined by the U.S. Department of Labor, published on SAM.gov.

 Components of Wage Determinations